 PFO and Migraines

 There may be a connection between PFO and migraines.
 Migraines are very severe headaches that can be accompanied by blurred vision, shimmering lights, and blind spots.
-Some patients who have had a PFO surgically corrected report a reduction in migraines (Mayo Clinic).
+Some people who have had a PFO surgically corrected report a reduction in migraines.

 In most cases of PFO, no treatment is necessary.

-A PFO may be closed surgically if another heart procedure is being conducted.
-The hole can be closed by catheterization, where a plug is inserted into the hole using a long tube called a catheter.
-The hole can also be stitched closed by a surgeon.
+A PFO may be closed surgically if another heart procedure is being done.
+The hole can be closed by catheterization.
+In this procedure, your surgeon inserts a plug into the hole using a long tube called a catheter.
+They then stitch the hole closed.

-Adult patients with PFO who have experienced blood clots or strokes may need surgery to close the hole.
-Medication to thin the blood and prevent clot formation may also be prescribed instead of surgery.
+Adults with PFO who’ve had blood clots or strokes may need surgery to close the hole.
+Medication to thin the blood and prevent clots from forming may also be prescribed instead of surgery.

 If you need surgery for a PFO, you should expect to recover fully and live a normal and healthy life.